 Copyright © 2019 Federation of Students ~ Your Student Union.

-Feds Leadership Awards
+The President's Student Leadership Awards

-The applications will be reviewed to determine if the individual falls within the scope of one or more of the following criteria:
+Awards up to ten Waterloo undergraduate students.
+Applicants will be reviewed to determine if the individual falls within the scope of one or more of the following criteria:

 - Leadership in a student leadership position(s) in the Federation of Students;